E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/G-CTMQC/readme.rst

       &SYSTEM
        TYP_CAL            = "XX"       !*character* XX = CT (CT-MQC calculations), EH (Ehrenfest calculations), SH (surface hopping calculations)
        SPIN_DIA           = X          !*logical* X = T only for calculations with spin-orbit coupling in the spin-diabatic basis, otherwise X = F
+       NRG_CHECK          = X          !*logical* X = T to switch off the spin-orbit coupling when the energy between states is larger than NRG_GAP
-       MODEL_POTENTIAL    = "XXXXX"    !*character* XXXXX = definition of the model as it appears in QuantumModelLib OPTION             = X          !*integer* X = 1, 2, 3 for Tully's models #1, #2, #3 (only used for Tully's models calculations)
+       NRG_GAP            = X          !*real* only for calculations with spin-orbit coupling in the spin-diabatic basis MODEL_POTENTIAL    = "XXXXX"    !*character* XXXXX = definition of the model as it appears in QuantumModelLib OPTION             = X          !*integer* X = 1, 2, 3 for Tully's models #1, #2, #3 (only used for Tully's models calculations)
        N_DOF              = X          !*integer* X = number of nuclear degrees of freedom